 fmax f_offsetmax minus half of the bandwidth of the measuring filter.

-ΔfOBUE Maximum offset of the operating band unwanted emissions mask from the downlink operating band edge.
+ΔfOBUE Maximum offset of the operating band unwanted emissions mask from the downlink operating band edge (i.e. below the lowest frequency of each supported downlink operating band; above the highest frequency of each supported downlink operating band).

 ΔfOOB Maximum offset of the out-of-band boundary from the uplink operating band edge.